jonkwheeler/ScrollScene/README.md

 - It allows for scene init breakpoints, and for scene duration breakpoints.
 This will also will on SSR if implemented correctly.
 - This will Tree Shake if your webpack is set up correctly.
 Next.js, for example, does this for you.
 Thus you can just `ScrollObserver` and not `ScrollScene` if you wanted and your build should exclude `ScrollScene` and `scrollmagic` (as long as you did import them).
 - Does not work with `jQuery`.
-- I'll add a `setPin` in the near future.
+- I'll add a `setPin` in the future.
+Though you can `import { ScrollMagic } from 'scrollscene'` do a `setPin` [this way](http://scrollmagic.io/docs/ScrollMagic.Scene.html#setPin).
+Just remember you also have to create a controller using this method and attach the scene to it.

 ## Usage